 - To raise money for scholarships and other worthy projects at the University of Arizona, Pima Community College, TUSD, and other educational institutions and a variety of other programs related to the design and construction industry.

-To accomplish these goals, the Foundation has held an annual Building Industry Golf (B.I.G.) tournament each fall for the past 23 years and holds the annual Cornerstone Awards Banquet in March of each year.
+To accomplish these goals, the Foundation has held an annual Building Industry Golf (B.I.G.) tournament each fall for the past 25 years and holds the annual Cornerstone Awards Banquet in March of each year.
+In 2020, Cornerstone celebrates its 26th anniversary!

-The Foundation expanded its membership in 1999 to include the American Council of Engineering Companies of Arizona and the National Association of Women in Construction.
-In 2000, the Construction Specifications Institute was added as a member of the Foundation.
-Today, Cornerstone’s Board of Directors is comprised of two representatives from each of these groups and three representatives from both AIA and ABA, as well as a member from Southwest Gas and Hensel Phelps, its two major corporate sponsors.
+The Foundation expanded its membership in 1999 to include the American Council of Engineering Companies of Arizona (ACEC) and the National Association of Women in Construction (NAWIC.)
+In 2000, the Construction Specifications Institute (CSI) was added as a member of the Foundation.
+Today, Cornerstone’s Board of Directors is comprised of two representatives from each of these groups and three representatives from both AIA and ABA, as well as a member from Southwest Gas major corporate sponsor.
 The Board meetings quarterly and directs activities of the Foundation.

 The Foundation has participated in the funding of several scholarships at the University of Arizona, Pima Community College, the Arizona Builders Alliance, and other institutions and prides itself in supporting these design & construction programs.

 Southwest Gas has been a partner with the Foundation since its inception.
-Next year (2019), the Foundation will celebrate its 25th anniversary and Southwest Gas has been with the Cornerstone awards banquet since its inception.
+This year (2020)will mark the 26th anniversary and Southwest Gas sponsorship of the Annual Cornerstone Awards Banquet.

 In 2005, the Foundation welcomed Hensel-Phelps General Contractors, who joined the corporate sponsor group in presenting the annual BIG Tournament.
-They will again sponsor this tournament in 2018.
+They sponsored this tournament in 2019.
+The Foundation thanks Hensel-Phelps for its sponsorship of the BIG Tournament for fifteen years!
+The 2020 tournament will have a new name sponsor.

 In 2009, the Foundation created a separate 501(c)(3) organization, the Cornerstone Building Foundation Charities which is doing business as CBF Charities, Inc. With this entity, tax deductible donations are now accepted.
 This corporation, which has its own Board of Directors, has become the depository of Cornerstone’s endowment funds and granter of Cornerstone scholarships.
 In 2010, the Charities Foundation received its first contribution for the NAWIC Shirley Dail Scholarship, totaling $35,000.
-Other funds have been created to honor Robert Swaim, AIA founding principal of Swaim Associates, Ltd., Chuck Albanese, FAIA, former Dean of the University of Arizona College of Architecture and Jerry Wyatt.
+Other funds have been created to honor Robert Swaim, AIA founding principal of Swaim Associates, Ltd., Chuck Albanese, FAIA, former Dean of the University of Arizona College of Architecture and Larry Monrad, Electrical Engineer.
+Including additions to other scholarship funds, the Foundation has total assets of about $70,000.

-The CBF Charities will be the vehicle to award scholarships raised by the Cornerstone Building Foundation, Inc., member organizations, and the Charities organization itself.
-In 2017/2018, some $74,000 worth of scholarships will be awarded.
-The College of Architecture, Planning, and Landscape Architecture and the College of Engineering will receive funds as will Pima Community College and the ABA Apprenticeship Program.
+CBF Charities has awarded scholarships funded by the Cornerstone Building Foundation, Inc., member organizations, and the Charities organization itself.
+In 2020, some $50,000 in scholarships will be awarded.
+The University of Arizona College of Architecture, Planning, and Landscape Architecture and the College of Engineering will receive funds as will the Arizona Builder’s Alliance programs and NAWIC.

-In 2018 and beyond, the Cornerstone Building Foundation will continue to focus its efforts on creating an active fund raising presence for its member organizations in order to continue to fund scholarships on an annual basis.
+In 2020 and beyond, the Cornerstone Building Foundation will continue to focus its efforts on creating an active fund-raising presence for its member organizations in order to continue to fund scholarships on an annual basis.
 The CBF Charities, Inc. Board will dedicate its efforts to raising money and, with the assistance and direction of its management team headed by Brent L. Davis, Executive Director, it will continue to be the primary funder of scholarships for students in architecture, engineering, design, and construction.

 In the past, the Foundation has supported the Al Burlini, AIA Scholarship, the Cornerstone Robert & Dee Hershberger Traveling Scholarship, the Philip W. Dinsmore, FAIA Scholarship, and the Harold Pedersen, AIA Scholarship, all of which are now endowed at the University of Arizona.
 A major new endowment was announced at this year’s awards banquet!
 The endowments have been made possible by contributions from the Foundation and many other sources, including their families and friends.